 The Republic of the Philippines imported US$112.9 billion worth of goods from around the globe in 2020.
 That dollar amount reflects a 60.9% acceleration since 2016 but a -1.9% downtick from 2019 to 2020.

-Based on the average exchange rate for 2019, the Philippine peso depreciated by -13.8% against the US dollar since 2015 but increased by 1.6% from 2018 to 2019.
-The weaker Philippine peso in 2019 makes Filipino imports paid for in stronger US dollars relatively more expensive than in 2015 when converted starting from the Philippine peso.
+Based on the average exchange rate for 2020, the Philippine peso depreciated by -4.5% against the US dollar since 2016 but appreciated by 4.2% from 2019 to 2020.
+Stronger local currency in the Philippines compared to 2019 makes Filipino imports paid for in stronger US dollars relatively less expensive than in 2019 when converted starting from the Philippine peso.

-From a continental perspective, almost four-fifths (78.8%) of the Philippines’ total imports by value in 2019 were purchased from fellow Asian countries.
-Trade partners in Europe supplied 9.8% of imports delivered to the Philippines while 7.9% worth of goods originated from North America.
-Smaller percentages came from Oceania (2%) led by Australia and New Zealand, Latin America (1.3%) excluding Mexico but including the Caribbean, then Africa (0.2%).
+From a continental perspective, approaching two-thirds (63.8%) of the Philippines’ total imports by value in 2020 were purchased from fellow Asian countries.
+Trade partners in Europe supplied 7.1% of imports delivered to the Philippines while 6.9% worth of goods originated from North America.
+Smaller percentages came from Oceania (1.3%) led by Australia and New Zealand, Latin America (1%) excluding Mexico but including the Caribbean, then Africa (0.2%).

 Philippines Top 10 Imports

 The following product groups represent the highest dollar value worth of import purchases during 2020.
 Also shown is the percentage share each product category represents in terms of overall imports into the Philippines.